delk73/synesthetic-schemas/docs/concepts/positioning_embodied.md

 ## Why This Matters

 - **Embodied AI SOTA**
-  - Acknowledges that language-only systems are disembodied.
-EVIDENCE?
+  - Acknowledges that language-only systems are disembodied (a widely recognized challenge, as discussed in sources like [Bender et al., 2021](https://dl.acm.org/doi/10.1145/3442188.3445922) on the dangers of stochastic parrots).
   - Uses learned perceptual tokenizers (AToken, V-JEPA) + simulators to approximate grounding.
-  - Heavy, opaque, cloud-first.
-EVIDENCE?

 - **Synesthetic**
   - Defines manifolds upfront (visual, auditory, haptic).